nduplessis11/strata/docs/RENDERING_PIPELINE.md

 This document describes **how Strata renders a frame**, from the game loop down to Vulkan calls.

-It is intentionally scoped to the **current** implementation (single pass, fullscreen triangle).
+It is intentionally scoped to the **current** implementation (single pass, spinning cube).
 As the engine grows (descriptor sets, resource registries, etc.), this doc should evolve alongside it.

 ---